5 min read

 And lastly, when you’re trying to answer how long is too long without sex in a marriage – please know this.
 Sex that hasn’t happened in weeks, months or years, doesn’t have to be your permanent state.
 It’s possible to create that invisible sex glue again – the kind that leaves you feeling giddy the rest of the day and longing for closeness at night.

-Get instant access to expert advice, delivered directly to your inbox weekly, when you download The Desire Test.
+Get instant access to expert advice, delivered directly to your inbox when you download The Desire Test.
+Unsubscribe anytime.

-With 11 years of experience in the helping profession - Leigh helps her clients create stress-free, shame-free, pressure-free sex lives, through her unique combination of sexological science, & psychotherapeutic & coaching tools.
+With 8 years of experience as a sex therapist and coach - Leigh helps her clients create stress-free, shame-free, pressure-free sex lives, through her unique combination of sexological science, & psychotherapeutic & coaching tools.

-Copyright © 2019-2023 Leigh Norén.
+Copyright © 2019-2024 Leigh Norén.
 All Rights Reserved. | Website by Pinegate Road

 Cookie policy | Terms & Conditions | Privacy Policy